Eco Period Box

 In 2018 Ella Daish began campaigning to remove plastic from period products, which led her to take action on another issue: Period poverty.
 Ella created the Eco Period Box to help address this, Eco Period Boxes were placed in stores to enable customers to make a donation.

 We are delighted to be working with Ella to take the Eco Period Box online!

-The Eco Period Box will be active online from 11th March to 21st April 2020.
-There are two ways you can make a donation - either add one of the products below to your basket as you would any other product, or you can choose to add one of four items as a checkout donation when you are completing your order.
+The Eco Period Box was active online from 11th March to 21st April 2020 and runs until Midnight Tuesday 21st April.
+There were two ways to make a donation - either add one of the products below to your basket as you would any other product, or choose to add one of four items as a checkout donation when you are completing your order.

-For every ten of each item donated, Ethical Superstore will donate a further two!
+For every ten of each item donated, Ethical Superstore donated a further two!
 The items are donated to Changing Lives which is a nationwide charity helping people facing challenging times to make positive change - for good.

 Who the donation goes to

 We will be donating all of the items to Changing Lives which helps people facing challenging times make a change and has around 100 projects in England with 500 dedicated staff.
 Changing Lives helps people experiencing homelessness, domestic violence, addiction, long-term unemployment and more, to make positive change – for good.

 Why are we doing this?Period poverty is an often overlooked problem but is widespread in the UK.
 Plan International found that one in 10 women aged 14 to 21 have been unable to afford period products while 49% have missed an entire day of school because of their period.
 Period poverty affects thousands of individuals each year including those at school, those that are homeless, refugees and those who simply cannot afford them due to financial constraints.